vincent-pmt/Udacity_AZMLND_CapstoneProject/README.md

 ## Automated ML
 ### An overview of the `automl` settings and configuration
+Create a cluster instance
+![Cluster](/images/cluster.jpeg)

 the compute target that we provisioned is set with compute_target=cluster, and the number of max_concurrent_iterations of your experiment should be matched to the number of nodes in the cluster.

-![Cluster](/images/cluster.jpeg)

 The argument task is set to classification since we are dealing with a binary classification and we also need to set label_column_name="DEATH_EVENT" in order to predicting DEATH_EVENT.
 The dataset should be specified in training_data=dataset. set "primary_metric" : 'accuracy' to select the best model by Using accuracy metrix